 The program intensified after the 2010 earthquake with a commitment to rebuilding an additional 130 schools.
 After the 150th inauguration held on November 19th, 2014, a new commitment was made to build yet another 25 school construction projects.
 On March 20th, 2018, the Digicel Foundation inaugurated its 175th school, Ecole Nationale Congréganiste Notre Dame du Perpétuel Secours, founded in 1922 by the Congregation of Filles de Marie Paridaens and located in the Port-au-Prince neighborhood of Bel Air.

-Since, the Digicel Foundation has continued with its construction program and to date has built 179 schools which provide a conducive learning environment to more than 60,000 children.
-Soon an additional three new construction projects will be inaugurated, bringing the total to 182 across the country.
+Since, the Digicel Foundation has continued with its construction program and to date has built 189 schools which provide a conducive learning environment to more than 62,000 children.